By Parker Dorris, Senior Product Manager, Silicon Labs.

-Once a hardware design has taken shape, the required certification process can be time consuming and expensive and in some countries not even an available option.
+Once a hardware design has taken shape, the required certification process can be time consuming and expensive and not even an available option in some countries.
 In addition, the lack of technical support during the development process often adds stress, vendor costs, and delays if developers need to contact various vendors within the Bluetooth stack.
 Overcoming these and other challenges results in a typical development cycle that can take 12 months or more.
-Many companies can’t staff all the related, but distinct, areas of expertise that go into achieving reliable, robust, and certified connectivity inhouse and need to outsource these efforts.
-This adds contractor coordination and costs to the already growing list of development challenges to manage.
+Many companies can’t staff all the related, but distinct, areas of expertise that go into achieving reliable, robust, and certified connectivity inhouse and need to outsource these efforts which adds contractor coordination and costs to the already growing list of development challenges to manage.

 Wireless development has many inherent challenges and each stage has its own obstacles.
 Use-case specific issues, evolving standards, and ‘future proofing’ concerns mean that developers must design proactively to ensure their connected products will function properly.
-A typical development timeframe for adding wireless connectivity can be approximately 3-6 months for each of the four typical stages of the process:
+A typical development timeframe for adding wireless connectivity can be approximately three to six months for each of the four typical stages of the process:

 In the firmware development stage, developers using unprogrammed modules must become experts in Bluetooth communication or Wi-Fi protocols and vendor-specific software stacks.
 In traditional Bluetooth and Wi-Fi design,developers must create an embedded host + network co-processor design with a communication link that operates at a low level controlling the network co-processor.
 Half of the development work includes writing firmware code and the other half is spent on testing.
 Testing itself has its own challenges as developers need to try to predict use cases that would affect functionality, test many scenarios to see if the application functions properly, and then troubleshoot and fix bugs which can take up valuable time and resources.

-Choosing the right hardware is a critical piece of wireless functionality and the integrity of system design.
-Using unprogrammed modules to add wireless connectivity to their products poses a variety of problems including potential delays, antenna design issues, and RF certification hurdles.
+Desinging wireless-enabled hardware presents numerous, potentially costly development challenges, including antenna design issues and RF certification hurdles.
 FCC certification alone can cost thousands of dollars and take months of testing and validation.
-Good RF performance is a critical design challenge and Table 1 shows a multitude of hardware components/factors that can potentially impact RF performance.
+Table 1 shows a multitude of hardware components/factors that can impact RF performance.

 |RF Performance Factor||Technology|